 Please see this article about Family Camp on our blog:

-Nicole Pressly Wolf is currently an editor in the spiritual publishing division of Sounds True in Boulder County.
+Nicole Pressly Wolf is currently a freelance editor in Boulder, after selling her NY publishing company in 2014.
 As a practicing buddhist since the early 90s, Nicole is a graduate of the University of Colorado, where she put herself through college by working at the Trident bookstore and cafe.
 After two decades in New York City, where Nicole coordinated and substitute taught Shambhala NYC’s children’s program while her two boys were in the Tigers and Lions groups, the family decided to make a more permanent camp in Boulder.
-She is currently a member of Shambhala’s Family Council and involved in the organization of the October 2017 Growing Brave conference.
-Nicole is thrilled to join Shambhala Mountain Center’s Family Camp staff for summer 2016.
+She is currently a member of Shambhala Boulder’s Family Council and involved in the organization of the October 2017 Growing Brave conference.
+Nicole is thrilled to return to Shambhala Mountain Center’s Family Camp staff for summer 2017.

 Financial aid is available for this program.